cornell-dti/hyperdti-cu/README.md

 Please!
 Open an issue or a PR if you find any bugs or have any suggestions for improvements.

+## Roadmap

+- [ ] Protection against possible attacks by bots.
+- [ ] Authentication for DTI members -- especially to view the Hub.
+- [ ] Password gate should redirect-- not hide.

 ## License

 [MIT](LICENSE)